 • Raw material readily available and price not subject to violent fluctuation

-Annual production of alumina is some 45 million tonnes, of which 90% is used in the manufacture of aluminium metal by electrolysis.
+Annual production of aluminum oxide is 45 million tonnes.
+90% of this is used in the manufacture of aluminium metal by electrolysis.

 Where Does Alumina Come From?

-Aluminium oxide exists in many forms, a, c, h, d, k, q, g, r; these arise during the heat treatment of aluminium hydroxide or aluminium oxy hydroxide.
-The most thermodynamically stable form is a-aluminium oxide.
+Aluminium oxide exists in many forms, α, χ, η, δ, κ, θ, γ, ρ; these arise during the heat treatment of aluminium hydroxide or aluminium oxy hydroxide.
+The most thermodynamically stable form is α-aluminium oxide.

 Aluminium forms a range of hydroxides; some of these are well characterised crystalline compounds, whilst others are ill-defined amorphous compounds.
 The most common trihydroxides are gibbsite, bayerite and nordstrandite, whilst the more common oxide hydroxide forms are boehmite and diaspore.